top of page

 Now for the fun (and slightly therapeutic) part.

-Slice it up: Unroll a tube or 2 (depending on the size of your foil form) of refrigerated crescent roll or pizza dough.
+• Slice it up: Unroll a tube or two (depending on the size of your foil form) of refrigerated crescent roll or pizza dough.
 Slice it into long strips about ¾ to 1 inch wide.
 If you’re feeling extra fancy, braid a few strips for texture.

-Wrap it up: Starting at the tip, spiral each strip around the cone, overlapping slightly so you don’t leave any gaps.
+• Wrap it up: Starting at the tip, spiral each strip around the cone.
+Overlap slightly so you don’t leave any gaps.

 Step 3: Bake and Cool